Radio multifrequency observations of galaxy clusters. The Abell 399$-$401 pair: Results

-where $(x,y)$ indicate the pixel of the map, $\nu_1 = (346,140)$~MHz and $\nu_2 = (1400,346)$~MHz respectively, and $\sigma$ is the uncertainty calculated as the quadrature sum of the image noise map and the absolute flux density calibration uncertainty, assumed to be 1\%, 5\% and 15\% at 1.4~GHz, 346~MHz and 140~MHz respectively.
-The spectral index distributions and their relative uncertainties are shown in Figure~\ref{fig:alphaA399} and Figure~\ref{fig:alphaA399_140}.
+where $(x,y)$ indicate the pixel of the map, $\nu_1 =$~346~MHz and $\nu_2 =$~140~MHz, and $\sigma$ is the uncertainty associated with each pixel.
+The uncertainty is calculated using the quadrature sum of the image noise map and, the uncertainty on absolute flux calibration, assumed to be 5\% and 15\% at 346~MHz (refer to Section~\ref{sec:calibration}) and 140~MHz \citep{Govoni2019} respectively.
+The spectral index distributions and their relative uncertainties are shown in Figure~\ref{fig:alphaA399_140}.

-Spectral index distributions appear somewhat different between the two frequencies.
-Between 140~MHz and 346~MHz, the spectral index appears in the $1.5 < \alpha < 2$ range and its distribution is rather smooth, although some of the uniformity may be due to the limited angular resolution that would average out small scale variations.
-The spectral index can be assumed essentially uniform across the halo within the uncertainties.
-Spectral indices between 346~MHz and 1.4~GHz have a somewhat different distribution, mostly in the $1 < \alpha < 2$ range, with variations on arcmin scales across the halo size.
-Although we can note that the spectral index distribution tends to flatten with respect to lower frequency values, most spatial variations are again within the uncertainties.
+The spectral index of the radio halo in A\,339 between 140~MHz and 346~MHz appears in the $1.5 \leq \alpha \leq 2$ range and its distribution is rather smooth, although some of the uniformity may be due to limited angular resolution that would average out small scale variations.
+The spectral index can be assumed uniform across the halo within the uncertainties.
+The spectral index integrated over the whole radio halo emission is $\alpha = 1.5 \pm 0.14$, slightly steeper than the 140--1400~MHz spectral index of 1.3 assumed by \cite{Govoni2019}, although consistent within the uncertainties, placing it amongst the class of moderately ultra steep radio halos \citep[e.g.][]{Macario2013,Wilber2018}.
+We scaled the flux density of the halo to 1.4~GHz using $\alpha=1.5$, resulting into a radio power of $P_{1.4} \simeq 1.14 \times 10^{23}$~W~Hz$^{-1}$, well below the correlation between radio halo power and cluster mass \citep[e.g.,][]{Cassano2013,Cuciti21b,Duchesne21} where ultra steep spectrum radio halos are indeed expected \citep{Cassano2013}.

-The spectral index integrated over the whole radio halo emission is $\alpha = 1.47 \pm 0.04$ between 346~MHz and 1.4~GHz and $\alpha = 1.75 \pm 0.14$ between 140~MHz and 346~MHz.
-Although the halo is more extended and brighter at 140~MHz, resulting in a somewhat steeper spectrum at low frequencies, there is no significant evidence of deviation from a power law spectrum between 140~MHz and 1.4~GHz.
-This spectral index value is somewhat in between the $\alpha \sim 1.2-1.3$ typically found in radio halos discovered at GHz frequencies and the steepest spectra $\alpha \sim 1.6-1.8$ discovered so far \citep[e.g.,][]{Brunetti08,Bonafede12,Macario13,Venturi2013,Wilber18}.
-In terms of correlation between the cluster mass and its 1.4~GHz power \citep[e.g.,][]{Cassano2013,Cuciti2015,Bernardi16}, A\,399 lies well below the correlation, as it would be expected for less massive systems that did not experience major mergers, consistent with the hypothesis that it is in a pre-merging stage.